eclab/edisyn/README.md

 Sierra has really locked down the ability to run an application that's not from a paid Apple Developer.
 And for the time being I'm not.
 You will have to unlock some of this.

-If you're running Sierra, first you have to enable the ability to even *have the option* run non-secure apps if you so choose.
+If you're running Sierra, first you have to enable the ability to even *have the option* to run non-secure apps if you so choose.

 1. Close System Preferences
 2. Run the Terminal Program (in /Applications/Utilities/Terminal)